FL03/rshyper/.artifacts/docs/home.md

 ***

-_**Warning: The library is currently in the early stages of development and is not yet ready for production use.**_

 `rshyper` is a Rust library designed to provide a hypergraph implementation with a focus on performance and flexibility.
 It is built to handle complex relationships between data points efficiently, making it suitable for various applications in graph theory, data analysis, and more.

 ## Table of Contents